picwell/pyboretum/README.md

 ```

 ### Training a Decision Tree
-Currently, pyboretum trees expect the data to be numeric (with plans to support string-encoded categorical features in the future).
+Currently, pyboretum trees expect the data to be numeric (continuous or ordered categorical), so you have to encode your nominal categorical variables using algorithms like one-hot coding.
+We plan to support nominal categorical features in the future.

 #### Specifying a Splitter
-When we fit a tree, in addition to passing `X` and `y` (our "features" and "target" data, respectively), we also specify a splitter (defaults to `MSESplitter`).
-Each splitter will partition the data to optimize a different objective, and this is where users can create their own custom splitters tailored to a particular problem at hand.
+When we fit a tree, we specify a `Splitter` object to `.fit()` in addition to passing `X` and `Y` ("features" and "target" data, respectively).
+This defaults to `MSESplitter` if not given.
+Each `Splitter` will partition the data to optimize a different split criteria, and this is where users can create their own custom `Splitter` classes tailored to a particular problem at hand.

-The currently offered splitters are all for regression tasks, although the interface can easily be applied to classification tasks (and we welcome splitter contributions if you decide to create your own!)

-In the cells below, we will generate two different trees to minimize *mean squared error* and *mean absolute error*, two different splitters that are included out-of-the-box in pyboretum.
+In the cells below, we will generate two different trees to minimize MSE and MAE using two different `Splitter`s included out-of-the-box in pyboretum.

 ```python
 import pandas as pd